mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 ## The generate_trials! function

-The `generate_trials!` function can be used to pre-generate data for the given number of `trials`, save all random variable values in the file `filename`.
+The `generate_trials!` function can be used to pre-generate data using the given `samplesize`, save all random variable values in the file `filename`.
 Its calling signature is:

 ```
-generate_trials!(sim::Simulation, trials::Int; filename::String="")
+generate_trials!(sim::Simulation, samplesize::Int; filename::String="")
 ```

 If the `sim` parameter has multiple scenarios and the `scenario_loop` placement is set to `OUTER`, this function must be called if the user wants to ensure the same trial data be used in each scenario.
 If this function is not called, new trial data will be generated for each scenario.